BenLee8602/ramiel/README.md

 * Pixel: colors are calculated for each pixel, giving the most realistic look

-There are also templated draw classes for modifying the main 3 ^, for things like perspective correction, and texturing (WIP).
+There are also templated draw classes for modifying the main 3 ^, for things like perspective correction, and texturing.
 Each class is responsible for clipping and interpolating vertex data across the triangle, drawing pixels, and executing any required setup for that drawing type.
 These functions are called by a Triangle class instance.

 ## Effects